25prabhu10/notes/docs/Collection/FFmpeg.md

 ---
 title: FFmpeg
-description: FFmpeg is a free and open-source software project consisting of a suite of libraries and programs for handling video, audio, and other multimedia files and streams.
+description: FFmpeg is a free and open-source software project consisting of a suite of libraries and programs for handling video, audio, and other multimedia files and streams
 ---

 # FFmpeg

-FFmpeg is a free and open-source software project consisting of a suite of libraries and programs for handling video, audio, and other multimedia files and streams.
+[FFmpeg](https://www.ffmpeg.org/) is a free and open-source software project consisting of a suite of libraries and programs for handling video, audio, and other multimedia files and streams

 ## Audio

-Audio codecs and bitrates:
+Audio codecs and bit-rates:

 - `mp3`: 128, 144, 160, _192_
 - `vorbis`: 128, 144, _160_, 192 (`ogg`)